dotnet/docs/docs/machine-learning/how-to-guides/matchup-app-infer-net.md

 ---
 # Create a game match up list app with Infer.NET and probabilistic programming

 This how-to guide teaches you about probabilistic programming using Infer.NET.
-This is an approach to machine learning where bespoke models are expressed as computer programs.
+Probabilistic programming is a machine learning approach where custom models are expressed as computer programs.
 It allows for incorporating domain knowledge in the models and makes the machine learning system more interpretable.
 It also supports online inference – the process of learning as new data arrives.
-Infer.NET is a framework for Infer.NET is used in various products at Microsoft in Azure, Xbox, and Bing.
+Infer.NET is used in various products at Microsoft in Azure, Xbox, and Bing.

 ## What is probabilistic programming?